mblondel/svmlight-loader/README.rst

 svmlight-loader
 ===============

-This is a fast and memory efficient loader (and writer...) for the svmlight / libsvm sparse data file format in Python.
+This is a fast and memory efficient loader (and dumper...) for the svmlight / libsvm sparse data file format in Python.